 But it’s not just about eating more protein.
 As shown in the chart below, more protein correlates with a higher energy intake.
 If your goal is to lose body fat, you need to ensure you don’t get too much low satiety energy-dense dietary fat along with your protein.

 The real satiety benefit comes from reducing the fat and carbs in your diet, which leads to an increase in protein percentage.

 To help you understand what is “normal”, we have analysed the protein intake in a number of ways.

-The protein distribution histogram chart below shows that the most common protein intake is 20-25%, with an average of 28%.
-Few people manage to sustain a protein intake higher than 50%.
+The protein distribution histogram chart from our analysis of Optimisers below shows that the most common protein intake is 20-25%, with an average of 28%.
+Few people manage to sustain a protein intake above 50%.

 The distribution chart below shows protein in terms of g/kg LBM.
 The average protein intake of Optimisers is 2.0 g/kg LBM or 1.5g/kg body weight (BW).

 The table below shows the 25th percentile protein intake along with the average and 85th percentile for each of these ways of measuring protein intake.